oLd-Y/blog/content/post/CSAPP reading notes - part I, chapter 2.en.md

 we can transform multiplication into shifting, for example, x * 14:
 1. 14 = 2^3 + 2^2 + 2^1 => (x<<3) + (x<<2) + (x<<1)
 2. 14 = 2^4 - 2^1 => (x<<4) - (x<<1)

+For the cases where rounding is required, adding the bias causes the upper bits to be incremented, so that the result will be rounded toward zero.

+$\lceil x/y \rceil=\lfloor (x + y - 1) / y\rfloor$